meolar/supertux-wiki/Ideas.md

 ![](images/Boxeur_tux.gif)

 Boxing gloves might be found as temporary powerups, permanent powerups like the flowers or might be bought at the shops.
-Boxeur Tux can smash crates, open bonus blocks and defeat most enemies by punching.
+Boxer Tux can smash crates, open bonus blocks and defeat most enemies by punching.

 ### Stone Bonus Blocks

-these would only be activated by bigtux and firetux. depending on whether you are big or firetux, you would get a different powerup.
+these would only be activated by Big Tux. depending on what powerup you have (Bigtux, fire, ice, air, or earth), you would get a different powerup.

-bigtux powerup: hugetux tux looks like smalltux but is twice the size of bigtux, he is invincible and can kill badguys just by touching them and earn coins doing it. he can also activate bonus blocks from above. this would run out after a certain period of time.
+bigtux powerup: hugetux tux looks like smalltux but is twice the size of bigtux, he is temporarily invincible and can kill badguys just by touching them and earn coins doing it. he can also activate bonus blocks from above just by stepping on them. this would run out after a certain period of time.

-firetux powerup: jet pack tux would act normally but if you press the set “up” button tux flies up slowly, gaining speed. this would disapear after he has flown for a certain ammount of time and used all his fuel.
+firetux powerup: jet pack tux would act normally but if you press the ACTION button tux flies up slowly, gaining speed. this would disapear after he has flown for a certain ammount of time and used all his fuel.

 ### Superpower Mass Effect